ci-compass/cicf/week01-commandline/README.md

 ## Tutorial

-The command line is probably the fundemental technology for working with cyberinfrastructure.
+The command line is probably the fundamental technology for working with cyberinfrastructure.
-The provide a lot of percision, they are easy to extend by adding commands and by repackaging commands into scripts.
+It provides precision, and it is easy to extend by adding commands and by making scripts.
-The text interface is easy to export accross a network, and they allow us to repeat commands in a reproducible way.
+The text interface is easy to export across a network, and they allow us to repeat commands in a reproducible way.
 You will almost certainly have to work with one as you continue working on computing systems.
 In exit surveys, many previous fellows have commented that having more familiarity with the command line would be helpful.

-To make sure we all have a common expierence, we will use the command line prompt that is in GitHub Codespaces for this course.
+To make sure we all have a common experience, we will use the command line prompt that is in GitHub Codespaces for this course.
 This command line is a Linux based container, and it will very similar to other Linux and Unix-like systems you will encounter.

 This tutorial assumes you have done the steps in the [Getting Started](../getting-started/README.md) document,